-During the thirteen weeks ended March 29, 2014, our capital expenditures totaled \$10.8 million.
+During the thirteen weeks ended March 28, 2015, our capital expenditures totaled \$2.2 million.
 These expenditures primarily consisted of transportation equipment and investments in support of our value-added service operations.
 Our asset-light business model depends somewhat on the customized solutions we implement for specific customers.
 As a result, our capital expenditures will depend on specific new contracts and the overall age and condition of our owned transportation equipment.
-Through the end of 2014, exclusive of acquisitions of businesses, we expect to incur capital expenditures in the range of 3% to 4% of operating revenues for the acquisition of transportation equipment, to support our value-added service operations and for the acquisition of real property acquisitions and improvements to our existing terminal yard and container facilities.
-We expect our capital expenditures as a percentage of revenue to be somewhat higher in 2014 than historical levels to support a recent logistics award and a value-added opportunity we are currently pursuing.
+In 2015, exclusive of acquisitions of businesses, we expect to incur capital expenditures in the range of 3.0% to 4.0% of operating revenues for the acquisition of transportation equipment, to support our value-added service operations and for the acquisition of real property and improvements to our existing terminal yard and container facilities.

 We have a cash dividend policy which anticipates a total annual dividend of \$0.28 per share of common stock, payable in quarterly increments of \$0.07 per share of common stock.
-We paid \$0.07 per common share, or \$2.1 million, during the thirteen week period ended March 29, 2014.
-On April 24, 2014, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock, which is payable to shareholders of record at the close of business on May 5, 2014 and is expected to be paid on May 15, 2014.
+We paid \$0.07 per common share, or \$2.1 million, during the thirteen week period ended March 28, 2015.
+On April 29, 2015, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock.
+The dividend is payable to shareholders of record at the close of business on May 11, 2015 and is expected to be paid on May 21, 2015.
 Declaration of future cash dividends are subject to final determination by the Board of Directors each quarter after its review of our financial condition, results of operations, capital requirements, any legal or contractual restrictions on the payment of dividends and other factors the Board of Directors deems relevant.

-We expect that our cash flow from operations, working capital and available borrowings will be sufficient to meet our capital commitments and fund our operational needs for at least the next twelve months.
+We expect that our cash flow from operations, working capital and available borrowings will be sufficient to meet our capital commitments, to fund our operational needs for at least the next twelve months, and to fund mandatory debt repayments.
 Based on the availability of borrowings under our credit facilities, against our marketable security portfolio and other financing sources. and assuming the continuation of our current level of profitability, we do not expect that we will experience any liquidity constraints in the foreseeable future.